About Us

 Bonnie Waugh is a psychologist specializing in psychoeducational assessments and programming, for children (age three and up), teenagers, and adults with learning disabilities (LD) and attention-deficit/hyperactivity disorder (ADHD).
 She also provides coaching services for individuals with ADHD.
 Bonnie graduated from Mount Saint Vincent University with a Masters of Arts in School Psychology.
 She has provided psychological services at a private non-profit day school for children with learning disabilities, in the public school system, and within a university setting.
 Bonnie has experience with specialized program plans for students based on their individual learning strengths and needs and with professional development activities for teachers working with LD students.

-Dr. Joan Backman is a psychologist specializing in neuropsychological and psychoeducational assessment and consultation.
+Dr. Joan Backman [not presently accepting new clients] is a psychologist specializing in neuropsychological and psychoeducational assessment and consultation.
 Dr. Backman completed a Ph.D. in Developmental Psychology and Neuropsychology at Carleton University, and a Post-Doctoral Fellowship at McGill University specializing in learning disabilities.
 For 27 years, Joan provided neuropsychological assessment, consultation and treatment services for children and teenagers with a wide range of disabilities at the IWK Health Centre.
 She also has served as Director of Learning Disabilities for the Nova Scotia Department of Education.
 Joan has a particular interest in assessment and consultation for children, teenagers and adults with acquired brain injuries, physical and developmental disabilities, attention-deficit /hyperactivity disorder and learning disabilities.
 Her goal is to provide assessment recommendations which are based on a thorough understanding of the individual’s cognitive and behavioural profile, and developed collaboratively with individuals, families, schools and other care team members in the community to be most effective and helpful.
-Dr. Backman is not currently accepting new referrals. ion Content

 Dr. April Sullivan [not presently accepting new clients] is a psychologist specializing in assessment and treatment of mental health and neurodevelopmental disorders.
 In her role at Erica Baker Psychological Services, she provides consultation and assessment services for those suspected of having an Autism Spectrum Disorder (ASD), ADHD and Tourette Syndrome.
 April has a particular interest in treatment of mental health difficulties in individuals with ASD.
 She has a Ph.D. in Clinical-Developmental Psychology from York University.
 Her clinical training was completed the IWK Health Centre.